 Swami Chinmayananda envisioned a programme of study for the Vedanta Course, with the twin objectives of developing both the head and the heart of the student.
 It is in tune with this objective that the two-year, intensive Advaita Vedanta curriculum is standardized.
 Traditional in its teaching methodology, its exhaustive focus is on ‘Prasthana-trayi’, the primary triad of the Hindu scriptures.

-Since the focus of the exhaustive curriculum is Advaita Vedanta, the primary trio of the Hindu scriptures called the Prasthana-Trayi is studied.
-These are the major Upanishads, Bhagavad-gita, and Brahma-sutras, and they are examined using Adi Shankaracharya’s detailed commentary on these texts.
-To aid understanding and provide greater depth to their knowledge, students are also taught Sanskrit grammar.
-Training in Vedic chanting, particularly the various Suktams and the Vishnu Sahasranama, are incorporated in the daily routine.
-As students have to soar high on the wings of both knowledge and devotion, the coursework also includes an in-depth study of devotional texts and hymns composed by great spiritual masters.
+In the light of Shri Adi Shankaracharya’s detailed commentaries, the course of study examines all the major Upanishads, Bhagavad Gita, and Brahma Sutras (chatuhsutri).
+To aid in their understanding and provide greater depth to their knowledge, students are also taught Sanskrit grammar.
+Training in Vedic chanting, stotram singing and bhajans are incorporated in the daily routine.
+To tune the heart to have love for God and devotion to the Guru, students are exposed to an in-depth study of devotional texts and hymns composed by great spiritual masters.

-• The Upanishads: Isha, Kena, Katha, Mundaka, Aitareya, Taittiriya, Prashna, Mandukya with Karika, Chandogya (Ch.
-6-8), Kaivalya, Amrta-Bindu and Shvetashvatara.
+Major Upanishads: Isha, Kena, Katha, Mundaka, Aitareya, Taittiriya, Prashna, Mandukya with Karika, Chandogya (chapters 6-8).